-Hilal is an experienced educator, traveller, and study abroad leader.
-She has enjoyed working with young adults in a variety of study abroad contexts, including leading student tours of Vienna, Austria, and Ankara, Turkey.
+Hilal is an experienced educator, traveler, and study abroad leader.
+In addition to leading the Capstone in England program in 2022, she has enjoyed working with young adults in a variety of study abroad contexts, including leading student tours of Vienna, Austria; and Ankara, Turkey.
 Hilal has enjoyed all of these experiences immensely and looks forward to helping UNI students become world citizens.

 CAP 3165/TESOL 3565/GER 3334 Intercultural Perspectives (3 credit hours)

-This course takes students on a 2-week journey across the UK and Ireland where they get a chance to partake in intercultural communication and experience the cultures of these different countries unencumbered by the language barrier.
+This course takes students on a 2.5-week immersion in the UK, where they get a chance to partake in intercultural communication and experience the cultures of this country unencumbered by the language barrier.
 Students study the linguistic and sociocultural aspects ethnographically to discover the intricacies that are embedded in the communication between cultures.
-The course is delivered in three phases; the pre-departure phase mostly in the spring semester before we embark on the trip, the on-site phase in the UK and Ireland, and the post-arrival phase that takes place after we are back in the U.S.A.
+The course is delivered in three phases; the pre-departure phase mostly in the spring semester before we embark on the trip, the on-site phase in the UK, and the post-arrival phase that takes place after we are back in the U.S.A.
 We will meet 4 times in the pre-departure phase during the spring semester and once in the summer (online) when the trip is near for 80-minute sessions.
-We will have 4 reflection sessions in the on-site phase where we discuss insights and questions as a group.
+We will have informal reflection sessions in the on-site phase where we discuss cultural insights and questions as a group.
 We will also meet once for an 80-minute session in the post-arrival phase to present final projects.

 Note that the meetings during the spring semester do not correspond with a credit-bearing course.
-The capstone course is scheduled as a summer course.
-The Study Abroad Center will directly enroll participants in the capstone course during the spring semester.
+The UNIFI course is scheduled as a summer course.
+The Study Abroad Center will directly enroll participants in the course during the spring semester.

 - Students planning to participate in the spring commencement ceremony in May can enroll in this summer term program, however, their degree will not be conferred until the end of the summer term and is contingent on the successful completion of the program and all required coursework.